BU-Spark/ml-bpl-rag/README.md

 - **Cost Optimization**: Open-source embeddings and GPT-4o-mini model are used to minimize API costs while maintaining quality.
 - **Hosting**: Deployed publicly through Hugging Face Spaces for accessibility.

+### Audio and Image Processing

+This project processes both images and audio metadata alongside the textual metadata from the Digital Commonwealth archive.

+- **Images**: If you enable image processing (by not using the `--no-images` flag), the system fetches image metadata and processes captions or other image-related descriptions.
+The `DigitalCommonwealthScraper` is used to scrape image URLs, and the `ImageCaptioner` analyzes the content, providing relevant captions and tags.
+These images and their metadata are included in the search results, making it easier for users to find visual references along with the text-based content.

+- **Audio**: If you enable audio processing (by not using the `--no-audio` flag), the system fetches and embeds audio files associated with metadata records.
+The `AudioEmbedder` is responsible for embedding the audio content into the system, ensuring that audio files are accessible and can be linked alongside the retrieved results.
+Audio content is treated as metadata and, when available, is displayed in the search results.

+### Models Used

+- **Hugging Face Embeddings (all-mpnet-base-v2)**: We use the `all-mpnet-base-v2` model from Hugging Face for embedding metadata, enabling semantic search.
+This model has been specifically trained for general language understanding tasks and is efficient in representing the content in a vector space that allows for similarity-based retrieval.

+- **OpenAI GPT-4o-mini**: The GPT-4o-mini model is used for natural language processing and generating responses.
+It enables the system to understand user queries and generate meaningful summaries based on the retrieved documents.

+- **BM25**: We use the BM25 ranking algorithm to improve the relevance of search results.
+It ranks the retrieved documents by considering keyword matches and their importance within the context of the query.

+By using these models together, the system provides accurate, contextually relevant results, enhancing the experience of querying historical documents from the Digital Commonwealth archive.

 ---

 ## Setup Instructions